europace/kex-vorgang-export-api/README.md

       "identifikationAntragsteller2" : Identifikation
     }

-The field `ausgehaendigtAm` ONLY shows the timestamp of the most recent Aushändigung of the Antrag.
+The field `ausgehaendigtAm` shows only the timestamp of the most recent issuing of the Antrag.
-The field `produkttyp` can currently have one of the following values: `RATENKREDIT`, `BAUSPARKASSE_MODERNISIERUNGSKREDIT`
+The field `produkttyp` can currently be one of the following values: `RATENKREDIT`, `BAUSPARKASSE_MODERNISIERUNGSKREDIT`

 ##### BenoetigteUnterlage